17 Top-Rated Ski Resorts on the East Coast, 2024/25

 The 61 trails are well divided for different skill levels, as are the terrain parks, where there is terrain reserved for very young beginning borders, along with plenty of challenges for experts.
 Much of Loon's terrain faces north, so snow conditions here tend to hold well during warmer days and last longer into spring skiing.

 The Loon Mountain Gondola carries skiers to the summit, and the Kancamagus 8 is an eight-seat chair with ergonomically shaped heated seats and a tinted bubble.
-This season's South Peak expansion increases the skiable terrain to more than 400 acres, adding 11 trails and a quad chairlift.
-The 30 acres of new terrain includes two tree-skiing glades rated for beginner and intermediate skiers.
-More than half of the new terrain is rated green, making Loon even more appealing for families.
+The recent off-season South Peak expansion increases the skiable terrain to more than 400 acres, adding 11 trails and a quad chairlift.
+The 30 acres of additional terrain includes two tree-skiing glades rated for beginner and intermediate skiers.
+More than half of the terrain is rated green, making Loon even more appealing for families.

 The Mountain Club on Loon, right at the base and a few steps from the gondola loading area, offers a full-service hotel with restaurants, parking, a swimming pool, and spa.
 Even for those not staying at the hotel, Loon is well arranged to make slope access easy for arriving skiers laden with equipment.
 An open train shuttles skiers and equipment from the parking area to the base of the lifts, and RFID ticketing with electronic scanning gates help speed skiers to the slopes.